stat545ubc-2025/mini-data-analysis-juntaic7/mini-project-1/mini-project-1.md

 <!--- *****START HERE***** --->

+*Note: updated version of RQs*

-RQ1: Do malignant tumors have significantly larger measurements (radius, area, perimeter) compared to benign tumors?
+**RQ1**: Do malignant tumors have significantly larger measurements (radius, area, perimeter) compared to benign tumors?

-RQ2: Are certain shape characteristics (concavity, symmetry, compactness) better indicators of malignancy than size measurements alone?
+**RQ2**: Are certain shape characteristics (concavity, symmetry, compactness) good indicators of tumor malignancy?

-RQ3: What are the critical threshold values for radius and concavity that best separate malignant from benign tumors?
+**RQ3**: What is the critical threshold value for concavity that best separate malignant from benign tumors?

-RQ4: Which combination of 2-3 tumor measurements provides the clearest separation between malignant and benign diagnoses?
+**RQ4**: Will combination of measurements always improve separation between malignant and benign diagnoses?

 <!----------------------------->